 Ireland West Airport is located near Charlestown, in the vicinity of Knock.
 The airport was Monsignor Horan's dream: The clergyman initiated the project to serve the pilgrims heading for the Marian Shrine at Knock.
 Facilities and infrastructure are basic and geared towards pilgrim groups rather than conventional tourists.
 There are, however, some buses that connect the terminal with Knock.
 Destinations served from Ireland West Airport Knock include the U.K., Europe, and seasonal destinations in Europe.

 - Cons: Subpar facilities for passengers

 - Distance to Killarney: A 15-minute taxi will likely cost you about $20.
-There are cheaper buses, though—the rate and length of the journey depends on the route.
+There are cheaper buses, though—the rate and length of the journey depend on the route.